 English dancer Solomon Golding is an Artist of The Royal Ballet.
 He trained at The Royal Ballet School and joined the Company in 2013.

 Golding was born in London of Anglo-Carribean descent.
 He began dancing at the age of ten with his sister, later entering The Royal Ballet School, White Lodge.
 In 2010 he was a finalist of Young British Dancer of the Year and won second prize in the 2010 Lynn Seymour Award for Expressive Dance.
-He graduated in 2012 into Hong Kong Ballet, joining the Company the following year.
-Since joining the Company his roles have included a role in Connectome and dancing with the corps de ballet in The Rite of Spring, Romeo and Juliet and Don Quixote.
-He created a role in Hofesh Shechter's Untouchable.
+He graduated in 2012 into Hong Kong Ballet, joining The Royal Ballet the following year.
+Since joining the Company his roles have included pas de six (Giselle), a role in Connectome and dancing with the corps de ballet in The Rite of Spring, Romeo and Juliet and Don Quixote.
+He created a role in Hofesh Shechter’s Untouchable.

 Golding is founding member and honorary patron of the Lantern Dance Theatre School, Ely.

 News and features

 Solomon Golding on classical dance and diversity: 'Ballet doesn't discriminate – if you’re good enough you will make it'

 The Royal Ballet's first black British male dancer on the art form's future.